AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 ## Terminology updates

-Several features in CJA have been renamed, when compared to traditional Adobe Analytics, to align with industry standards.
+Several features in Customer Journey Analytics have been renamed, when compared to traditional Adobe Analytics, to align with industry standards.
 Some updated terminology includes:

 * Segments are now known as 'Filters'.
 * Virtual Report Suites are now known as 'Data views'.